 My Colorado web design process starts with you making an outline of your business structure.
 Don’t try to look at the large picture first, just go step by step.
 As your web designer I’m here to help, call 720-520-0639 if you need to talk about these steps before you begin.

 1st – Determine The Site Direction

 We do this by listing what phrases your ideal customers will talk with you about when they call.

 These are called keyphrases, and are what search engines use to show your site to potential customers.
 Rank these phrases from most important to least important.
 You could start with 10 or more.

-So, for instance, for a Colorado based web design company, I would list:
+So, for instance, for a Denver based web design company, I would list:

 - Denver website design